Our Stories Header

 Our Stories: Pioneers in Oregons fight for gay rights, January 12, 2008

-Pioneers thumbOn January 1, 2008, the Oregon Equality Act, a comprehensive set of anti-discrimination laws, went into effect to end discrimination against homosexuals and queer-identified individuals in all facets of Oregon’s governance and society.
+Pioneers DVD cover thumbOn January 1, 2008, the Oregon Equality Act, a comprehensive set of anti-discrimination laws, went into effect to end discrimination against homosexuals and queer-identified individuals in all facets of Oregon’s governance and society.
 On January 2, Oregon’s Domestic Partnership Law went into effect to honor and protect the rights of “domestic partnerships,” as a compromise to previous failed efforts to enact gay marriage within the State.
 It took 35 years of struggle and sacrifice to see this legislation through.

 On January 12, 2008, some of the pioneers of Oregon's queer civil rights movement gathered at Portland's Q Center to share their stories.